AkariAsai/AkariAsai.github.io/_pages/awards.md

 - 2017.10: __[Todai Girls Hackathon 2017 (東大ガールズハッカソン)](http://www.todaishimbun.org/utokyo-girls-hackathon20171103/)__
 Organized a hackathon for female students to foster interest and improve inclusivity and diversity in CS and related majors at the University of Tokyo.
-Gave a series of lectures on Java Programming and Android App Development, while mentoring a couple of teams.
+Gave series of lectures on Java Programming and Android App Development, while mentoring a couple of teams.
 ![Todai_Girls_Hackathon](/images/todai_girls_hackathon.jpg)

 - 2016.8, 2017.9: __[Mind The Gap](https://japan.googleblog.com/2016/05/mindthegap.html)__, by Google Tokyo